VETERINARY MUSEUMS and HISTORICAL EXHIBITS

 "Museums are the bridges between...the preservation of our veterinary heritage and...our veterinary profession along with their families, their clients and the public."

 DONATIONS & INQUIRIES

 Many of these museums continue to accept in-kind donations of instruments, artifacts, photographs, papers, books, specimens, signs, and other memorabilia to further expand their resources and collections.
 Some may also be able to help in identifying antique instruments and related items.

-Anyone wishing to donate items, provide financial support for their activities, or identify an instrument should contact a museum directly.
+AVMHS strongly supports the development and maintenance of these collections.
+Anyone wishing to donate items, provide financial support for their activities, or identify an instrument should contact the museum or institution directly.